 how SNOMED CT and other reference terminologies could be used as representative values in the proposed model

-Phase 2: Refset (Value Set) and Implementation Best Practices development:
+Phase 2: Refset (Value Set) and Implementation Best Practices development.
+This section has not been started.
+It is anticipated to include the following value sets (based on the agreed up0on inclusive model):

 Adverse sensitivity conditions and dispositions